JosephHewitt/wardriver_rev3/README.md

 You can edit this list by opening the Arduino IDE preferences with ```File -> Preferences```

 You then need to open the Board Manager at ```Tools -> Board -> Boards Manager``` and search for "ESP32".
-Please install version 2.0.0 (at the time of writing, later versions have not been tested but *might* work).
+Please install version 2.0.0.
+Later versions have not been tested fully and **version 2.0.3 is unsupported**.

 Instructions to install the ESP32 board definitions are also available on this [espressif.com docs page](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html#installing-using-boards-manager)